FineMedLM-o1: Enhancing Medical Knowledge Reasoning Ability of LLM from Supervised Fine-Tuning to Test-Time Training: Limitations

 \section{Limitations}

-Due to limited computational resources, this study randomly selected original medical texts during the data selection stage without first assessing their quality.
-Additionally, the number of selected texts was relatively small.
+Our data generation pipeline is built on seeds from FineFineWeb, which in turn are derived from FineWeb.
+Both datasets have undergone multiple rounds of deduplication and quality filtering to enhance data diversity and reliability.
+Nevertheless, additional quality assessment may remain beneficial.
+Due to limited computational resources, however, we randomly selected raw medical texts during the data selection phase without performing prior quality evaluation.
+Additionally, the number of selected texts is relatively small.
 Recognizing the critical role of diverse and high-quality data in SFT, our future work aims to incorporate more extensive, higher-quality, and larger medical datasets.
 Furthermore, we are exploring improvements to the DPO stage.
 In future research, we aspire to develop a reinforcement learning algorithm specifically tailored to the medical domain, enabling more sophisticated analyses and applications in medical scenarios.